pondrejk/dizzer/chap3-vis_challenges-density.md

-# Dealing with density in spatial data
+# 3 Dealing with graphic density in spatial big data visualisation

 *This chapter explores the possible solutions to high graphical density in maps with focus on hexbin aggregation and contextual interplay of map layers.
 Web rendering technologies that power these solutions are described afterwards.
 The chapter concludes with a case study report of urban recommendation system for the city of Brno.*

-## Visualisation challenges of dense spatial data
+## 3.1 Visualisation challenges of dense spatial data

-As we have seen in the previous chapter, *objects*, *agents* and *events* with point spatial reference form the most common raw material fed to the visualisation pipeline of the spatial big data.
+As we have seen in the previous chapter, *objects*, *agents* and *events* with point spatial reference form the most common raw material fed to the data processing pipeline of spatial big data.
 The *n=all* property of big data at the input generates a challenge of dealing with high graphic density in maps at the output.
-(TODO better word for vis pipeline, distinguish from graphics pipeline later)

 How to process a high number of data points for visual exploration, and why is it hard from the cartographic point of view?
-If we stick to the traditional understanding of visualization as "using visual tools to facilitate insight and support decision making of human recipients", then human cognitive capabilities are the main guiding factor to adhere to.
-There are variances in graphic literacy across the population, not to mention accessibility requirements for various sensory conditions and disabilities, but to even start resolving these issues, we first need to focus on the *legibility* as the base requirement common to every recipient.
+If we stick to the traditional understanding of visualization as using visual tools to facilitate insight and support decision making of human recipients, then human cognitive capabilities are the main guiding factor to adhere to.
+There are variances in graphic literacy across the population, not to mention accessibility requirements for various sensory conditions and disabilities, but to even start addressing those issues, we first need to focus on the *legibility* as the base requirement common to every recipient.
-(TODO neopakujem sa s tou accessiilitou?)

 Legibility in maps enables readers to separate signs from each other and to distinguish steps of visual variables. @bertin1983semiology names three parameters that determine legibility in information graphics: *graphic density*, *angular separation* and *retinal separation*.
 Graphic density is a number of marks per cm2, angular and retinal separation describe the perceptible differentiantion in angles (e.g. to compare shapes or segments in line charts) and in visual variables (like hue or size).
 The joke charts in fig illustrate the visual problem posed by the high graphic density caused by high data load.
 Unlike angular and retinal separation that to a high degree result from the author's choice of symbolization, the graphic density is largely determined by parameters that cannot be influenced by the mapmaker.
 In the next section we will look closer on what these are.

 ![**Fig.** Big data scatterplot on the left and big data parallel coordinate plot on the right.
 A tongue-in-cheek reflection on the limits of graphics, modified after @fischer2015why.](imgs/bd-diagrams-joke.png)

-### Design constraints
+### 3.1.1 Design constraints

 Let us consider the parameters that determine the graphic density in digital maps.
-The graphic density may vary along three scales (fig):
+The graphic density may vary along three axes (fig):

 ![**Fig.** Three axes that influence the graphic density in map based web applications.](imgs/img-design_constraings.png)